shaikwasef/image-grid/README.md

 ## Features <a name = "features"></a>

 - Get list of images from Flickr.com .
-- Infinite scorlling feature implemented along with React-masonry library.
+- Infinite scrolling feature implemented along with React-masonry library.
 - Responsive design working flawlessly across mobile devices .

 ## Installation <a name = "installation"></a>